-Although there is a growing apathy towards work given some people’s investment returns are beating their work income, the best time to work might be right now.
+Although there is a growing apathy towards work given some people's investment returns are beating their work income, the best time to work might be during or right after a pandemic.
+The way millions now work is much more flexible, which is much better.

 One of the biggest things I disliked about work was having to commute.
 Now that my son is back in preschool, I have to leave the house by 8:30 am to drop him off no later than 9 am.
 Then I've got to pick him up by 3:45 pm, otherwise, we'll be charged a late fee.